 Because of the above considerations, we selected the Brother HL-L2350DW Compact Monochrome Laser Printer.
 While it only prints in black ink, its small size and modest price make it perfect for home office use.
 It offers a commendable 32 pages per minute print speed as well as a 3,000-page yield rating.
-Plus the remote printing feature that includes proprietary app support and cloud printing on demand from smartphones and tablets helps to solidify our choice.
+Plus, the remote printing feature that includes proprietary app support and cloud printing on demand from smartphones and tablets helps to solidify our choice.

-Top 7 Best Printer for Office Compared
+Top 7 Best Printers for Office Compared

 WHY WE LIKE IT: A straightforward monochrome laser printer with a small footprint that’s perfect for a home office.

 Not everyone who shops for a laser printer can accommodate a massive printer that takes up an entire table.
 This is why we’ve picked the Brother HL-L2350DW Compact Monochrome Laser Printer as our Top Pick.
 This monochrome option offers a small footprint that can easily sit in the corner of a home office or the living room without overwhelming the space.